Choosing a Topic

 3. Ask yourself: Do you see any research trends?
 Any related ideas?
 Use your results to determine how you might narrow your topic.
 Try to find out: what population is affected by the problem or issue?
 What are potential solutions or intervention strategies?

 If your search is returning very few or no results, your topic may be too specific or too new.
-Try choosing a more general topic to start.
-You should also double-check your spelling.
+Try choosing a more general topic to start with.
 Look for research trends, related ideas, populations affected, and potential solutions or intervention strategies.

 Watch and Learn More